themiyakasun/smart-task-manager/README.md

 ## Known Issues
 - Make sure the backend server is running at http://localhost:5140
-- If you get this error "can't access property "useRef" or "useState", resolveDispatcher()" simply reload the page because it's version error of toastify package I used (This error only happens on the very first load)
+- If you get this error "can't access property "useRef" or "useState", resolveDispatcher()" simply reload the page.
+I fixed it by set SSR to false in route config.